iewGNOT/UniversalDiffChecker/README.md

   - JSON: canonical JSON pointer diff with optional key-order ignore.
   - XML: XPath-driven diff for elements, attributes, and text nodes.
 - Two-pane preview UI with diff list, detail viewer, and merge action using configurable merge strategy.
-- Export pipeline that saves merged output in the source encoding and produces diff-friendly summaries.
+- Export pipeline that saves merged output in the source encoding and produces diff-friendly summaries.`

-## Project Structure
-`
-src/main/java
-universaldiff.app               # JavaFX entry point and UI composition com.universaldiff.core          # Comparison service, detection, IO helpers com.universaldiff.format        # Format adapters (TXT, BIN, CSV, JSON, XML) com.universaldiff.ui            # View models powering the UI `

 ## Getting Started
 ### Prerequisites